Christos-Paraskeva/CV/README.md

 Name | Description | Technologies
 --- | --- | ---
+[Bloc](https://bloc-game.herokuapp.com/) | Makers Academy Final Project - An isometric multiplayer building block game.
+Written by four of us in less than 2 weeks.
+We took this opportunity to explore unfamiliar technologies not covered on the course. | Javascript, Node.js, SocketIO, Webpack, Mocha, Chai, Sinon, MongoDB, Heroku, HTML/CSS, Isomer, Passport.js
 [Exhaust-ed](https://github.com/Christos-Paraskeva/exhaust-ed) | Avoid all the obstacles in this browser based racing game.
 Written by five of us in less than four days. | Javacript, Jasmine, HTML/CSS

 ## Education